-Finding mammals in the wild is not always easy, but it is quite a bit easier than many people realise.
+Finding mammals in the wild is not always easy, but it is quite a bit easier than many people realise (and can be fun with kids too).
 I’ve suggested here a few ways to increase your success rate.

 Before you go